 The street light blinking out a warning in Morse code A late November storm turning Nebraska into Kosovo Are not signs of better things to come.

 Yearly Archives: 2016

 I’ll sleep on the floor of a drained ocean in the shadow of a once jagged coastline.
 And I’ll dream of you sometime between dark and night While the Air Force drills for nuclear war somewhere between Laramie and Big Springs.

 I recognize the way she walks, arms stiff at her sides; the way she sits down, heavily and with a sigh.
-She looks sad.
 Sitting there in the blazing sun, waiting for a city bus to take her somewhere she doesn’t want to go.
 It’s Halloween and her face is painted.
-And I hope that […]
+And I hope that the sadness is […]

 The cicadas are out again.
 In the trees screaming like some out of control machine.
 All the trucks resting here, sighing diesel into the night.
 The waning moon dragging itself into the sticky Kentucky sky.
 I’m awake but tired.
 And hoping to make Atlanta before the sun.